 - 13.1 Suspension of Revenue Sharing Contributions.
-In addition to any other right under this Agreement, British Columbia may suspend further Revenue Sharing Contributions under this Agreement where Skwah First Nation: - (a) is in material breach of its obligations under Articles 6, 8 or 11 or Appendix B of this Agreement; or - (b) has outstanding unfulfilled financial obligations to British Columbia arising from a licence issued further to an agreement between Skwah First Nation and British Columbia. - 13.2 Notice of Suspension.
-Where Revenue Sharing Contributions are suspended under section 13.1, British Columbia will provide notice to Skwah First Nation of the reason for the suspension, including the specific material breach or the outstanding unfulfilled financial obligation on which it relies and the Parties will meet to attempt to resolve the issue giving rise to the suspension. - 13.3 Termination following suspension.
-If the issue giving rise to the suspension of Revenue Sharing Contributions is not resolved within 60 days after notice is provided under section 13.2, British Columbia may terminate the Agreement at any time by written notice. - 13.4 Proceedings inconsistent with acknowledgments.
-Notwithstanding any other provision of this Agreement, British Columbia may suspend Revenue Sharing Contributions and may terminate this Agreement at any time by written notice where Skwah First Nation challenges or supports a challenge to an Administrative and/or Operational Decision, an Operational Plan or activities carried out pursuant to those decisions or plans, by way of legal proceedings or otherwise, on the basis that: - (a) contrary to section 7.2, a Revenue Sharing Contribution provided for under this Agreement does not constitute an accommodation for adverse impacts
+In addition to any other right under this Agreement, British Columbia may suspend further Revenue Sharing Contributions under this Agreement where the Siska Band: - (a) is in material breach of its obligations under Articles 6, 8 or 11 or Appendix B of this Agreement; or - (b) has outstanding unfulfilled financial obligations to British Columbia arising from a licence issued further to an agreement between the Siska Band and British Columbia. - 13.2 Notice of Suspension.
+Prior to British Columbia suspending Revenue Sharing Contributions under section 13.1, British Columbia will provide 60 days written notice to the Siska Band of the reason for the suspension, including the specific material breach or the outstanding unfulfilled financial obligation on which it relies and the Parties will meet within the 60 day notice period to attempt to resolve the issue giving rise to the notice of suspension. - 13.3 Termination following suspension.
+If the issue giving rise to the suspension of Revenue Sharing Contributions is not resolved within 60 days after the suspension takes effect British Columbia may terminate the Agreement at any time by written notice. - 13.4 Proceedings inconsistent with acknowledgments.
+Notwithstanding any other provision of this Agreement, British Columbia may suspend Revenue Sharing Contributions and may terminate this Agreement at any time by written notice where the Siska Band challenges or supports a challenge to an Administrative and/or Operational Decision, an Operational Plan or activities carried out pursuant to those decisions or plans, by way of legal proceedings or otherwise, on the basis that:

-- of such decisions, plans or activities on Skwah First Nation's Aboriginal Interests; or - (b) contrary to section 7.3, by British Columbia or a Licensee following the consultation process described in Appendix B, British Columbia has not adequately consulted with First Nation regarding the potential adverse impacts of such decisions, plans or activities on Skwah First Nation's Aboriginal Interests. - 13.5 Termination by Either Party.
+- (a) contrary to section 7.2, a Revenue Sharing Contribution provided for under this Agreement does not constitute an accommodation for adverse impacts of such decisions, plans or activities on the Siska Band's Aboriginal Interests; or - (b) contrary to section 7.3, by British Columbia or a Licensee following the consultation process described in Appendix B, British Columbia has not adequately consulted with the Siska Band regarding the potential adverse impacts of such decisions, plans or activities on the Siska Band's Aboriginal Interests. - 13.5 Termination by Either Party.
 This Agreement may be terminated by either Party on ninety (90) days written notice or on a date mutually agreed on by the Parties. - 13.6 Meet to attempt to resolve issue.
 If a Party gives written notice under section 13.5, the Parties will, prior to the end of the notice period, meet and attempt to resolve any issue that may have given rise to the termination notice. - 13.7 Effect of Termination.
 Where this Agreement is terminated under this Article 13, the Revenue Sharing Contribution for the BC Fiscal Year in which termination becomes effective will be prorated to the termination date.